-LAA Ref/NP Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Area Character Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification LAA202 Tuxford Land and buildings at St John's College Farm, Newcastle Street 2.85 51 Agriculture Countryside location adjoining a residential area Matters identified that need resolving, including concern that proposed site layout in cul-de- sacs hinder permeability and has potential detrimental impacts on pedestrian safety, along with proposed parking layouts impacting on visibility.
+Ref/Re IP on Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Area Character Physical Constraints Environmental constraints Policy compliant (national and local)?
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology R A G Reasoned justification LAA2 D2 Tuxfor d Land and buildings at St John's College Farm, Newcastle Street 51 Agriculture Countryside location adjoining a residential area Matters identified that need resolving, including concern that proposed site layout in cul-de- sacs hinder permeability and has potential detrimental impacts on pedestrian safety, along with proposed parking layouts impacting on visibility.
 No significant constraints identified.
 Policy compliance would depend on the design of the scheme and impact on residential amenity.
 Planning permission was refused and dismissed on appeal (17/00285/FUL) partly due to the impact it would have on living conditions.
 The suitability of the site would depend on the design of the scheme.
 Zoopla statistics indicate a steady rise in house prices in Tuxford over the past five years.
 This suggests Tuxford is a popular residential area with a buoyant housing market.
 Greenfield site. that the loss of the house would cause harm to the character and appearance of the Conservation Area and the setting of nearby Listed Buildings.
 In addition, even if the house was to remain, then development to the rear is likely to go against the established urban grain of this part of the Conservation Area and would likely impact on the open setting of the rear of the former Grammar School.
 The lack of a suitably wide access to the rear of the site may also be a detrimental factor.
 With the above in mind, Conservation would not support the allocation of this site.
-Built heritage: This site is within the Conservation Area and forms an area of open space considered to have a positive impact on the Conservation for residential development, 17/00285/FUL, to which Conservation had no concerns subject to details.
-Although that application was refused and the appeal dismissed, the inspector agreed with Conservation Area.
+Built heritage: This site is within the Conservation Area and forms an area of open space considered to have a positive impact on the Conservation Area.
+The site was, however, subject to a recent application for residential development, 17/00285/FUL, to which Conservation had no concerns subject to details.
+Although that application was refused and the appeal dismissed, the inspector agreed with Conservation's views regarding heritage.
 The site also includes a historic agricultural building range, regarded as buildings that contribute positively to the character and appearance of the Conservation Area.
-Theses should be retained as part of any scheme.
+These should be retained as part of any scheme.
 91 Newcastle Street, a grade II Listed Building, is also adjacent to the site.
 Any development nearby should preserve the Listed Building's setting.
 With the above in mind, Conservation has no concerns in principle, subject to a) the retention of the agricultural buildings; and b) development of a scale, layout, design, materials Available Potentially unsuitable due to the impact on historic earthworks.
 Reasonable alternative.
 Discounted at stage 3 See Appendix B